tommika/tommika/README.md

 About me
 --------
-In my professional life, as a **Senior Technical Staff Member** (STSM) at **IBM**, I am recognized as an accomplished Software Engineer, Systems Architect and Technical Team Leader, with broad software engineering and programming skills, and a history of delivering high-value software products.
+In my professional life, as a **Senior Technical Staff Member** (STSM) at **IBM**, I am recognized as an accomplished Software Engineer, Technical Team Leader, and committed Mentor, with broad software engineering and programming skills, and a history of delivering high-quality, highly-available systems at scale with demanding security and compliance requirements.
 I also have a strong track-record of innovation at **IBM Research**, including major contributions to the technology that underpins IBM's Cloud, PaaS, SaaS, and middleware products and strategy (and [20 US patents](./patents.md) and [30 papers/publications](./pubs.md).)